datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-In the previous lesson, you may have noticed that the format of values in the “country” field is not consistent.
-This is common in real world examples – data may not be input in consistent ways.
-Because of this, it’s important to understand how to clean up messy string values to ensure our report has consistent values.
+Real-world data is often messy, especially when dealing with strings.
+Since there are many different ways to format strings, it's important to understand how to clean them accordingly.

 ---